OisinMoran/fast-deaths/README.md

 ~ Peter Stibrany

 We already do have some implicit acceptance for trading off deaths for speed.
 In driving for example, if speed limits were half what they are there would be a lot fewer road deaths.
 In some other areas, like airport security, we're probably already at the limits of how slow we can go...

+**This simple README is open to PRs to correct any figures, add any more examples (especially instances with good sources of their construction and no or low deaths)**